 While you could spend the night at Bryce Canyon, we chose to make it a day trip from Zion.

 Tip: When planning a long trip with kids, it’s best to minimize the amount of times you check in and out of hotels.
 We tried to stay in each place for 2-3 nights; this helped everyone feel more settled.

 The drive from Zion to Bryce is not to be missed.
 Springdale sits at the bottom of the canyon, and to get to Bryce you drive all the way up the canyon and through the Mt.
 Carmel tunnel.
 The views are absolutely insane!

 Once you’re through the tunnel, it’s about an hour and a half drive to Bryce.

 Tip: There aren’t a ton of places to eat, and you definitely don’t want to waste any time getting there, so it’s a good idea to pack sandwiches for the road.
-If you do need to grab food, there’s a Subway at a gas station at the junction of hwy 9 and hwy 89
+If you do need to grab food, there’s a Subway at a gas station at the junction of highway 9 and highway 89

 I’m sure you’ve seen pictures of the iconic hoodoos of Bryce Canyon, but the entrance to the park looks nothing like that.
 It’s very green and full of trees; you’ll also find that it’s much cooler at Bryce than it is in Zion.